chtwilfer/chtwilfer/README.md

 - 🐤 You can find me on **LinkedIn** as www.linkedin.com/in/azurecris
 - 🌱 I’m currently interested in Product / Program Management
 - 💬 Ask me about Azure, Azure Stack, Azure Arc & NetApp Cloud Services.
-- 🔭 If you want to know more about Cloud Strategy or Hybrid Cloud Transformation, feel free to contact me.
+- 🔭 If you want to know more about Cloud Strategy or Hybrid / Multi Cloud Transformation, feel free to contact me.
+- ☁️ newest topics are Amazon Web Services & Google Cloud Platform

 I'm currently looking for a business & network contacts 👯!